Torriaa/alx-system_engineering-devops/0x02-shell_redirections/README.md

-task 19- Replace all characters A and c from input to Z and e respectively. task 20- Create a script that removes all letters c and C from input. task 21- a script that reverse its input.
+task 19- Replace all characters A and c from input to Z and e respectively. task 20- Create a script that removes all letters c and C from input. task 21- a script that reverse its input. a script that displays all users and their home directories, sorted by users.

+Based on the the /etc/passwd file